The Family Home

 Who Gets the Family Home in a Florida Divorce?

 In a Florida divorce, the family home is part of the court’s division of marital assets and debts.
 In Florida this division is called “equitable distribution.”
 The court starts with the presumption that the distribution of assets and debts should be equal.
 However, there are nine “factors” the court can look at make an unequal distribution.* I am not going to review each factor, but the 9th factor is whatever factor the court finds necessary to “do equity and justice” so the court has a lot of discretion when it comes to dividing a couple’s assets and debts.
-Despite the discretion the court has to distribute assets unequally, in my experience the court usually stays within a reasonable range of a 50/50 division.
-Our there cases where the court divides assets and debts on a 55/45 basis?
-Yes, but much beyond 55/45 and the cases become unusual “outliers.”
+Even though the court has the power to distribute assets unequally, in my experience the court usually stays close to a 50/50 division.
+(Your specific circumstances may be an exception).

-So lets assume that the martial home is worth $200,000 and has a $100,000 mortgage.
-Let’s also assume that the martial home and the mortgage are the couples only asset and debt.
+Let’s assume that the martial home is worth $200,000 and has a $100,000 mortgage.
+Also assume that the martial home and the mortgage are the couples only asset and debt.
 If the home is sold, a 50/50 split will result in each party receiving $50,000.
 That’s $200,000 – $100,000 = 100,000, and then divide that number by 2 (Less closing costs).
-To achieve this same result if the house and mortgage are awarded to one spouse, the party receiving the house will need to make a $50,000 “equalization payment” to the other spouse.
+To achieve this same result, if the house and mortgage are awarded to one spouse, the party receiving the house would need to make a $50,000 “equalization payment” to the other spouse.
 In most cases, the person receiving the home finances this payment by refinancing the home and taking on an additional $50,000 in debt.

-So who get the house?
+Who get the house if it is not ordered sold?
 There is no certain answer to this question, and the court has wide discretion.
 Most cases are settled, so the question is resolved by agreement.
 In a contested case, I think the court tends to do the following:

 - Do the parties agree to sell the house?
 If so, then the house will be sold, and the proceeds divided in a way the court believes is fair.